6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Besides, intermittent fasting does not require calorie reduction, as many people would like to believe.
 It merely involves timing calorie intake to favor fat loss and muscle gain hormonally.

-If you only eat two instead of three times a day, your meals will automatically get bigger.
+If you only eat two instead of three times daily, your meals will get bigger.
 For some people, this may still result in a slight calorie deficit.

 However, if muscle building is your stated goal, intermittent fasting 16/8 does not require you to hold back during the eating period.
 Instead, you concentrate your daily needs on a specific period.